towhidrazu/towhidrazu/README.md

 - 👀 I have a strong passion for Data Analysis and thrive on acquiring new skills.
 - 🌱 I am an Artificial Intelligence and Data Analytics Graduate from Saskatchewan Polytechnic.
 - 📉 I am skilled in Data Cleaning and Wrangling, Data Visualization, Data Analysis, as well as Dashboard Design and Development &
-- ⚡Developing and maintaining Machine Learning (ML) models, working with Artificial Intelligence (AI) in Natural Language Processing (NLP), Computer Vision.
+- ⚡Developing and maintaining Machine Learning (ML) models, working with Artificial Intelligence (AI) in Natural Language Processing (NLP), and Computer Vision.
 - ⚡ I've completed [Google Data Analytics Certification](https://www.coursera.org/account/accomplishments/specialization/certificate/WCQSR8TZXXPF).
 - 🌱 Pursuing [Google Advanced Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-advanced-data-analytics).
 - 💉 I have 11 years of experience in the financial industry working with banking, branch performance, loans, and credit-related data.